russodomenic5-collab/Cyclistic_Case_Study/README.md

 <img width="1099" height="799" alt="Cyclistic Usage_ Ride Volume and Duration by Rider Type" src="https://github.com/user-attachments/assets/d78bd4be-68c8-4d95-93f7-2bcbbb71a7ec" />

-**1. 🚲Ride Distribution: Members vs Casuals**
+**1. 🚲Ride Distribution & Ride Duration: Members vs Casuals**

-This chart shows the **overall split of rides** between members and casual riders.
-Members make up the majority of trips, which reinforces their importance as Cyclistic’s core customer base.
-Casual riders, however, still represent a significant share, showing room for targeted growth strategies.
-It's also important to note that on average, casual riders take longer trips per ride than members do.

-**👉 Takeaway**: Members ride more frequently overall, but casual riders ride lomger and still provide an important opportunity for expansion if Cyclistic can convert them into long-term subscribers.<br>
+**Observation**:
+.
+Members make up the majority of total rides, showing their role as Cyclistic’s most consistent customers.

+.
+Casual riders take fewer trips but ride for longer durations, especially in the 16–60 minute range.

+**Interpretation**:

+.
+Members treat Cyclistic as a quick, reliable commuting option.

+.
+Casual riders use Cyclistic for leisure and recreational trips.

+**Relevance**:

+.
+By highlighting cost savings for long-term use and the flexibility of shorter rides, Cyclistic can encourage casual riders to consider memberships for both convenience and value.<br>

 <img width="999" height="799" alt="Cyclistic Riding Patterns_ Members vs Casuals" src="https://github.com/user-attachments/assets/3850c5c0-b898-4a1a-8741-a6bac39e3c0b" />